 Ask a question

 See public participation at meetings for more details.
 You can ask a question at a Scrutiny Committee meeting.
 If you wish to ask a question please submit your question to the Director of Governance.
 Your question must be submitted no later than midday on the day before the meeting at which you wish to ask a question.
 Please include your name and address when you submit your question.

 Complaints are covered under a separate procedure.
 Scrutiny is not about making specific complaints.
 It is about developing new policy and reviewing existing policy in order to make improvements.
-We have separate procedures for making complaints.

 Become a Scrutiny co-optee